matthewhand/openai-kokoro-tts/README.md

 ## AI Disclosure

 Outputs generated using openai-kokoro-tts are AI-generated.
 Users should not misrepresent these outputs as human-generated, especially in contexts where such misrepresentation could harm others or violate ethical guidelines.

 ---

+## Acknowledgments

+This project utilizes the **Kokoro-TTS** engine developed by [hexgrad](https://huggingface.co/hexgrad/Kokoro-82M).
+We appreciate their work and contributions to the TTS community.

+---